mathieudutour/gatsby-digital-garden/packages/gatsby-source-roamresearch/README.md

 <div
   className="body"
   dangerouslySetInnerHTML={{
-    __html: data.roamBlock.fields.markdown.childMarkdownRemark.html,
+    __html: data.roamBlock.childMarkdownRemark.html,
   }}
 />
 ```

-> Note that Roam Research uses some non-standard syntax for its internal links, so you will need some additional plugins to handle them.
+> Note that Roam Research uses some non-standard syntax for its internal links, so you will need some additional plugins to handle them (for example [gatsby-remark-double-brackets-link](../gatsby-remark-double-brackets-link) and [gatsby-remark-double-parenthesis-link](../gatsby-remark-double-parenthesis-link)).
+>
+> In order to extract the references between the nodes, you can use [gatsby-transformer-markdown-references](../gatsby-transformer-markdown-references).

 ## Sourcing From Multiple Roam Research databases